Federer reaches seventh Australian Open final

 Simona Halep faces Caroline Wozniacki in a blockbuster women's final Saturday.
 It features the world's two highest-ranked players and will end with one of them winning their first grand slam.

-Federer is favored to get to No. 20 on Sunday.
+Federer, meanwhile, is favored to get to No. 20 on Sunday.